Hi, I'm Traci.

 Fall of graduation year I also started freelancing in the evenings for Andrea Lenardin Madden's architecture and design studio, a l m project.
 When we started working together, I would spend the day at April's downtown LA office from 10-7, then drive to Hollywood and work two to four more hours with Andrea.
 As her studio grew, I grew along with it—from once a week, to twice, eventually going full-time (and needing to hire reinforcements).

 During some of the early years with a l m project, I worked as a graphic designer for Hatchbeauty, designing pitch decks, packaging and logos for their beauty brand clients.
-We've since reconnected and I continue to work with them on many web development projects.
+After founding Visual Issues, we reconnected and worked with them on many web development projects.

 I founded Visual Issues to create space for me to explore all of my interests.
 I find that the concrete problem solving required by web development helps nourish the abstract problem solving required by visual design projects—giving my subconscious time to meditate.
 I also try to spend time away from the computer developing my creative skills and image making ideas, and experimenting with ceramics, embroidery and knitting.
 My New Year's resolution in 2016 was to make a piece of analog art every day.
-I started the #dailydoodle Instagram project and have kept it up since!
-Check out the growing body of work in my shop.
+I started the #dailydoodle Instagram project and continued it for 3 years!
+Check out the resulting body of work in my shop.

 Currently I handle the majority of Visual Issues client work, but some projects require that I bring on additional subcontractors.
 Conversely, I am sometimes brought on as a sub-contractor to help other firms achieve their clients' goals.